Summary

 Abortion

-In 2011, Johnson co-sponsored a federal bill that would grant all fetuses the same rights and protections as people, with no exceptions for fetuses arising from rape or incest.[73]
-From 2013 to 2021, he supported bills that banned abortion after 20 weeks of conception except in cases of incest, rape, or when the mother’s life is in danger.[73]
-In 2021, Johnson also supported a request for the Supreme Court to uphold a Mississippi law banning abortion after 15 weeks, with exceptions for “severe fetal abnormality” or medical emergency, but none for rape and incest.[73]
+In 2011, Johnson co-sponsored a federal bill that would grant all fetuses the same rights and protections as people, with no exceptions for rape or incest.[148]
+From 2013 to 2021, he supported bills that banned abortion after 20 weeks of conception except in cases of incest, rape, or when the mother’s life is in danger.[148]
+In 2021, Johnson also supported a request for the Supreme Court to uphold a Mississippi law banning abortion after 15 weeks, with exceptions for “severe fetal abnormality” or medical emergency but none for rape and incest.[148]
+Johnson has said an abortion ban after 12 weeks is a “reasonable position that most Americans agree with”, comparing it to similar bans in European countries.[149]
+He supports allowing abortions in the case of rape, incest, or risk to the mother’s life, and supports the promotion of contraceptives.[1]

 Johnson opposes funding research that uses embryonic stem cells.
-He has said he disagrees with it morally and that eliminating funding for the research would help balance the federal budget.[74]
+He has said he disagrees with it morally and that eliminating funding for the research would help balance the federal budget.[150]
 He supported Dobbs v.
 Jackson Women’s Health Organization, the U.S. Supreme Court ruling that overturned Roe v.
-Wade, calling it a “victory for life.”[75]
-Johnson said did not see that decision “as a huge threat to women’s health” and suggested that those who did not like it “can move” from Wisconsin to another state.[76]
+Wade, and the subsequent legalization of abortion bans.[100]
+Johnson said he did not see that decision “as a huge threat to women’s health” and suggested that those who did not like it could move out of Wisconsin.[151]
+Johnson warned Republicans that infighting on specific abortion cutoffs would let Democrats win on the issue and result in looser abortion restrictions.[149]

 Immigration